-Coffee processing methods of the world’s top gourmet coffees is achieved by many different methods.
+Coffee processing methods of the world’s top coffees is achieved by many different methods.
 These processing techniques can be grouped into four categories: Wet Processing (Washed), Dry Processing (Natural, Sun Dried), Pulped Natural Processing, and Semi-Washed Processing.

 Farmers choose the processing method best suited for their climate and capabilities – whether they have a long, dry season to allow for dry processing, or ample water supply because of a high tropical environmental, and how much labor they have access to.

 Here’s a quick guide of all of these coffee processing methods, with detailed explanations linked out.